MyAlyce/myalyce_dev_base/app/README.md

 ## With Python Server

-Requires: Python 3.7 or later and NodeJS LTS or later
+Requires: Python 3.7 or later and NodeJS LTS or later.

+In server_settings.js, set settings.python to undefined to not use it, or port 7000 is default.

 This test runs a websocket and a thread on the [python](https://www.python.org/downloads/) quart server.
 You can access the Node-served test page at `http://localhost:8080` or the quart server test page at `http://localhost:7000` to experiment (add `/build` at port 7000 to access the node build through python (minus hot reload)).